Crisis intervention, Counseling, Community Support Program, Prevention, Comprehensive Community Services Program.

 At Green Lake County DHHS, no resident of Green Lake County will be denied services due to insurance status or ability to pay.
-If you have insurance, we can help you understand and use it.
-For patients who are uninsured or underinsured, we offer a sliding fee scale based on your income and family size.
+If you have commercial or private insurance, we can provide you with benefit coverage information.
+For clients who are uninsured or underinsured, we offer a maximum monthly payment schedule based on your income and family size.
+We also accept Medicaid and Medicare.

 Staff Directory